 - Click Xero.
 (If you are not connected, you will need to connect to Xero).

 - Set the default accounts for order line revenue associated with the following Arlo entities.
 You can also set unique GL codes on events manually if required.

-- Accounts must have a numerical account code.
-If they do not have a numerical account code (usually shown as a blank space before the hyphen), you will see an error once you select the account.
+- Accounts selected must have a numerical account code.
+If they do not have a numerical account code (usually shown as a blank space before the hyphen), you will see an error.